adomenig/solitaryAnimals/README.md

 ## State Classification
 The state classification pipeline is located in `/code/02_stateClassification/`.
 The outputs for this pipeline will appear in:

-- `/data/processed/stateClassification/` — cleaned CSV files
+- `/data/processed/stateClassification/` — cleaned CSV files, WMSD files
 - `/outputs/classification_diagnostics/` — plots and diagnostic figures

+**Note:** Step 1 takes a while to run, so I provide the windowed median squared displacement (WMSD) files in `/data/processed/stateClassification/`.
+By downloading them and putting them in the same location, the pipeline will automatically skip step 1.
+Otherwise, step 1 will proceed normally and calculate the WMSD values and cache them in the same location.

 To run the pipeline, use the `stateClassification.sh` script.
 Navigate to `/code/02_stateClassification/` and run the following command: `./stateClassification.sh --config /path/to/config.py`

 This command runs the entire pipeline in one go.
 Each step can also be executed individually if needed.
 The state classification pipeline consists of three main steps:

 1. **01_wmsdCalculation.py**
    Calculates windowed median squared displacement (WMSD).
 This script takes long to run, so I provided the pre-calculated cached files which are in       `/data/processed/stateClassification/`.
-By downloading these files and keeping them in the same relative location, the script will skip this step.
+By downloading these files and placing them in the same relative location, the script will skip this step.

 2. **02(a + b)_stateClassification.py**
    a) Assigns states based on the WMSD values calculated in the previous step.